 NOTE: You need to make this pie the day before you want to serve it, so it has plenty time to cool and firm up in the fridge.
 It needs a full night (8 hours or so) to firm up.
 I have only tested this recipe with the above crust, so please don't ask me about other crusts.
 I don't want to give you false cooking times/directions without having tested any others.
 Mine only suggestion would be to follow the same directions I have listed below, with any crust, just to make sure it doesn't burn.
 The pie takes 65 minutes to bake, so the crust should be protected.

-First, you will need to cook your sweet potato, as it will be used for the filling.
+Cook your sweet potato first.
 To make things faster, I cooked a small, whole sweet potato in the microwave for about 5 minutes until really soft.
 Let it cool some before proceeding.

-Prepare your crust next.
-Add only your walnuts to a food processor and process into a flour, which should take about 10 seconds, not long.
+For the crust, add only your walnuts to a food processor and process into a flour, which should take about 10 seconds, not long.
 You don't want anymore large pieces of walnuts, but don't want it to turn too wet either.
-Refer to photo.
 Add the cornstarch, salt and cinnamon and pulse just a few more seconds to blend.
 Add the syrup (starting with 3 T) and pulse just until it forms large clumps.
 Add syrup, 1 teaspoon at a time if needed, until it has formed the large clumps as in the photo.
 You should be able to press the dough, and it hold, with your fingers.

-Preheat your oven to 350 degrees and spray a 9 inch pie dish with nonstick spray.
-I tested a pie without spray and the crust stuck to the dish horribly, so make sure to use the spray!
+Preheat your oven to 350°F degrees and spray a 9 inch pie dish with nonstick spray.
+Do not skip the spray!
 Press your dough into the greased dish, flat and evenly across and going up the sides.
 Make sure it's even around the sides and not too thin, or the edges can burn.

-Prepare your filling next.
-Add the ingredients in this specific order.
+For the filling, add the ingredients in this specific order[/b].
 First, add the syrup and walnuts only to a high powered blender.
 I used my Vitamix.
 If you don't have one, I don't think a regular blender will be powerful enough, so I would suggest using your food processor.
 Blend until completely smooth.
 Then add the cornstarch, cinnamon, pumpkin pie spice and salt.
 Blend until the cornstarch is totally blended in.
 Then add the pumpkin and sweet potato and blend until completely smooth.
 Make sure you peel the potato and mash with a fork first, then pack a 1/4 cup and level off.
 You will need to scrape the sides and stir around the bottom of the blender because it will be thick and you need to make sure it's smooth.
 Blend again for several minutes until it becomes completely smooth and creamy, like a pudding consistency.
 Pour the batter onto the crust and smooth out with the back of a spoon flat and evenly along the sides.

 Hi!
 I'm Brandi, a wife and mom behind this blog who healed my husband's gout and my digestion issues through a plant-based diet.
 I'm not complicated, I keep things simple.
 All my recipes are 8 ingredients or less, not including salt, pepper or water.
 They are allergy-friendly, as they are all vegan, oil-free and nearly all are gluten-free.
 You'll find lots of baked goods here, as I've been a baker all my life, it's my passion!